krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2024.08.20    - version 1.3.1 =
+* Fix           - Sometimes the session ID would be missing, this would result in a critical error in the AJAX when attempting to retrieve the order from Qliro.
+This has now been fixed.
+* Fix           - Fixed an issue due to undefined variable in the JavaScript.

 = 2024.07.08    - version 1.3.0 =
 * Feature       - Support for integrated shipping with nShift using the Krokedil Shipping Connector plugin.
 * Enhancement   - The shipping methods in WooCommerce will be hidden until Qliro has retrieved the selected shipping option from Qliro when showing shipping options in the Qliro iFrame.